 Residents’ wanderings lead to nursing home negligence lawsuit

-Posted on behalf of The Bell Law Firm, PLLC on Mar 09, 2012 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Mar 09, 2012 in Nursing Home Injury or Death

 Families who entrusts the care and wellbeing of their loved ones to nursing home employees have certain expectations about how their loved ones will be cared for and looked after.
 It's expected that nursing home facilities and employees take great measures to ensure the overall wellbeing and safety of their residents.
 Unfortunately, some nursing home facilities around the country and in states like West Virginia fall short.